-We have reviewed the information provided and our files, and concur with PRDOH's determination that the proposed project may affect, but is not likely to adversely affect the Puerto Rican boa with the implementation of the conservation measures.
+We have reviewed the information provided and our files, and concur with PRDOH's determination that the proposed project may affect, but is not likely to adversely affect the Puerto Rican boa and Puerto Rican parrot with the implementation of the conservation measures.
+Also, the Service acknowledges receipt of the NLAA consistency letter for the Puerto Rican broad-winged hawk.